Address Validation Rule

 Staging Configuration setup

-select Staging table, Match key, Match count, Match rule, Record identifier, Golden record ref, Record type, Merge status, Time stamp identifier and hit Save button given on top as shown below;
+Choose the Staging table, Match key, Match count, Match rule, Record identifier, Golden record ref, Record type, Merge status, Time stamp identifier, and then click the Save button located at the top, as illustrated below:

 4.1.jpg

-Step 5 : On Saving the changes, user will be notified that changes are saved successfully.
-Also, an error message will be thrown displaying that "Fields are not mapped to address data types Address Line 1 or Country" and on bottom, Edit Mapping grid starts appearing as shown below ;
+Step 5 : Upon saving the changes, a success notification will inform the user that the modifications have been saved successfully.
+Simultaneously, an error message will appear, indicating that "Fields are not mapped to address data types Address Line 1 or Country."
+At the bottom, the Edit Mapping grid will be displayed as illustrated below:

 5.1.jpg